Request Information

 *All fields are required

-IT security gaps can put even the most successful businesses at risk.
+Cybersecurity gaps can put even the most successful businesses at risk.
 AIU’s Bachelor of Science in Information Technology degree with a concentration in Cybersecurity is designed to help students study how to spot weaknesses, create security protocols and devise new ways to protect an organization’s digital assets.

 From mission-critical business systems to e-commerce and the Internet, cybersecurity and IT is not only an industry but also a fundamental building block of various industries.
 AIU offers an industry-relevant online cybersecurity degree program designed to help students study about the types of information technology security used in business today, as well as the practices that should be in place in any organization to ensure security.